slashdotfield/PacletTest/README.md

 ## Installation

-- [Download the lastest release](https://github.com/slashdotfield/PacletTest/releases), distributed as a '.paclet' file.
+- [Download the lastest release](https://github.com/slashdotfield/PacletTest/releases), distributed as a '.paclet' file under the Assets tab of the latest release.
 Install it using the 'PacletInstall' functions in Mathematica.
 Assuming that the file 'PacletTest-1.0.paclet' was downloaded in the directory "~/Downloads", evaluate

 		PacletInstall["~/Downloads/PacletTest-1.0.paclet"]